ghapereira/frontend-dev/README.md

 # frontend-dev
-This is my personal frontend development environment, consisting in a Ubuntu-based Vagrant box with some things pre-installed (vim, node, grunt, bower, apache)
+This is my personal frontend development environment, consisting in a Ubuntu-based Vagrant box with some useful things pre-installed.

 ## How to